Updated: May 15

 The dealership provided a choice of hitch heights

-Because we haven't put a lift on the Tacoma yet, Jared was concerned the trailer wouldn't ride level since it sits higher than the truck.
+Because we haven't put a lift on the Tacoma yet, we were concerned the trailer wouldn't ride level since it sits higher than the truck.
 However, our dealership provided us with different drop hitch size options (which we flipped upside down) to make it as level as possible.
 We ended up with a 5.25", which makes the trailer dip just a little, but is acceptable until we make the truck's lift mods.
-As a side note, the trailer will look really nice behind my Jeep because it has the same size tires (once we get the tow package installed, that is).

 We double-checked we were given everything